blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-06-10-editing-files-in-vi.md

 ## command mode

 In command mode, you cannot type or edit the file directly.
-Instead, you use various commands and keystrokes to manipulate the file.
+Instead, you will use various commands and keystrokes to manipulate the file.
 In command mode, you can perform actions such as saving the file, exiting `vi`, deleting lines, copying lines, and more.

 ### commands